-Window Replacement Savannah
+Window Replacement & Installation Savannah

-The process of replacement windows starts with installation method.
+The process of replacement starts with window installation method.
 There are generally two ways a window can be replaced: replacement or retrofit.
 Replacement windows require removal of wall stucco or siding.
 The installer will remove the stucco and the flashing paper around the window before installing your new window.
 This process is a good idea if you are planning on remodeling and removing some of the stucco.
 If you are not planning to remove any stucco, the new stucco will not react to changing weather the same as your existing stucco, expanding and contracting at different rates.
 This could cause cracking over time.

 Retro-fitting a window is considerably less expensive than a full replacement, and uses your existing window.
-The installer will determine the method of installation depending upon whether you have wood or metal windows.
+The installer will determine the method of window installation depending upon whether you have wood or metal windows.
 When this method is used, the new window will be slightly smaller than your old one, but it is usually not noticeable.

-Once the method of installation is determined, it’s time to choose the material of your new windows.
+Once the method of window installation is determined, it’s time to choose the material of your new windows.
 Metal windows use a flange that covers the outside frame of your old window.
 The inside will be covered by a piece of trim.
 Wood windows require removing the stops on the exterior or interior and removing the sash.
 This will leave the perimeter frame to allow the installer to slide the new window into it.

-When it comes to choosing the type of glass for your windows, it is good to consider energy efficiency and privacy.
+When it comes to choosing the type of glass for your window installation, it is good to consider energy efficiency and privacy.
 Double-pane windows can help reduce your energy costs by up to 15 percent.
 Low emissivity glass features a metallic coating that keeps heat in during the winter and reflects it during the summer.
 Frosted or bubbled glass can add privacy to a window by limiting visibility while still allowing light to come through.

 Picking the right material for the window frames is also important.
 There are several to choose from.
 Vinyl is a popular choice since it is inexpensive, maintenance free, and allow for smooth and easy window opening.
 The downside is that vinyl cannot be painted, and usually only come in tan and white colors.